 Flows often require initialising with default values.

-If the data is unlikely to ever be changed then it is easier to store it as part of the flow using a function,change or the config node.
+If the data is unlikely to ever be changed then it is easier to store it as part of the flow using a function,change, config node or flow or group environmental variables.

 If you have lots of variables and they are likely to need changing from time to time then use a config file.

-If the flow needs to store variables then use a JSON data file.
+If the flow also needs to store updated variables then use a JSON data file.

 Related Tutorials and Resources:

 - Storing Data in Node-Red Variables

 - Video Node-Red –Guide to Using The CSV Node